Dumbbells are very effective for working out, but they can get costly, especially if buying multiple sets.

 Homemade Concrete Weights

-In this video and the instructions that follow, we'll you show here how to make concrete dumbbells at home with cement.
+In this video and the instructions that follow, we’ll show you can make concrete dumbbells using cement.

 These concrete dumbbells are much heavier and more robust, so if the previous do-it-yourself dumbbells we showed are too light for you, try the cement ones.

 This project is a bit more advanced and will take a total of one week to make.
-It is 1 week only because the cement has to sit and harden for a few days.
+Don’t worry, it doesn’t take the whole week to make.
+It only takes a week because the cement has to sit and harden for a few days.

 Supplies